COVID-19 Impacts to the Toronto Public Library

 Library branches have proper physical distancing protocols in place.
 Plexi-glass is in place in certain locations where physical distancing protocols cannot be maintained.

 Computer workstations are two metres apart to ensure physical distancing measures.
-Workstations are sanitized between bookings.
+Workstations are sanitized after every scheduled session.

 Returned materials are quarantined for 96 hours or more until they are safe to circulate.

 - According to provincial directives and to keep you safe, we are monitoring occupancy capacity at our branches and limiting the number of people inside.